A Civilized Revolution

 Manufacturers subscribing to patents via PatentBook licensees see improvements in profits and predictability in their business since their PatentBook subscription nearly eliminates their risk of destructive and expensive patent litigation as they enter new world markets.
 Since the cost of a PatentBook subscription is far less expensive than patent litigation, the manufacturer has significantly reduced the risk of patent litigation that could disrupt his business profits, management activities, and product shipments.

 Having already paid for the legitimate use of thousands of technologies via their PatentBook subscription, manufacturers also now may access a very large list of fully licensed technologies that may be included in their products to help them distinguish their products from competitive products.
 This product diversification opportunity helps both competition and consumer choice, and stimulates further innovation as it provides simple patent licensing solutions.

 Retail Prefers Licensed Products

 Retail chains that sell products containing technology found in PatentBooks are motivated and monitored to ensure they sell fully licensed products.
-Properly licensed products help promote innovation and stimulate worldwide economies while reducing the business and financial risks inherent in selling unlicensed products.
+Properly licensed products help promote innovation and stimulate worldwide economies, while reducing the business and financial risks inherent in selling unlicensed products.
 The MPEG-LA v.
-WalMart litigation outcome regarding sales of products unlicensed vividly illustrated the perils for both retailer and manufacturers of selling unlicensed products.
+WalMart litigation outcome regarding sales of products unlicensed vividly illustrated the perils for both retailers and manufacturers of selling unlicensed products.

 Other types of licensed intellectual property contained within products sold by retail stores, such as branded sports team apparel and equipment, designer clothing and accessories, and software, are watched carefully for both legitimate licensing and potential counterfeiting and copying.
 PatentBook licensed products will be monitored similarly.

 Courts Desire Transaction References